claes/hemlis/README.md

     source secrets.txt
     hemlis-install

-hemlis-install will match the home_wifi_password variable with the $home_wifi_password expression given in the template Nix option.
+The first command, source secrets.txt, is a bash builtin that will define environment variables as stated in secrets.txt. hemlis-install will match the home_wifi_password environment variable with the $home_wifi_password expression given in the template Nix option.
 The result will be a file containing HOME_WIFI_PASSWORD=Pa$sw0rd which config.hemlis.secrets.home_wifi.path will be referencing.

-This works, but since the secrets are now present in your environment as environment variables, it is very insecure.
+This works, but since the secrets are now present in your environment as environment variables, it is not secure.
 It is also a bad practise to store secrets in plain text files - but this was just for illustration.

 Another way would be to create a script call secrets.sh containing